ruudgreven/BuildingServerMavenized/README.md

 - Start with a new workspace
 - Go to the "Git Repository Exploring" perspective.
 - Choose "Clone a Git repository and add the clone to this view" (One of the small buttons on top of the Git repositories view).
-- Add the SSH path to your Git repository (e.g. git@github.com:ruudgreven/BuildingServerMavenized.git )
+- Add the HTTPS path from your Git repository (e.g. https://github.com/ruudgreven/BuildingServerMavenized.git )
 - Click next, your project should be found, then finish
 - Right click on the imported repository and choose "Import Maven Project".
 Select the project and click Finish.
 This takes some time.
 - Switch back to the Java EE Perspective.